jacebrowning/datafiles/docs/api/manager.md

     my_value: int = 0
 ```

-Many of the following examples are also shown in this [Jupyter Notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/manager_api.ipynb).
+Many of the following examples are also shown in [this notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/manager_api.ipynb).

 ## `get()`